MicrosoftDocs/memdocs/sccm/develop/osd/how-to-set-the-deletion-policy-for-a-state-migration-point.md

 ms.collection: M365-identity-device-management
 ---
 # How to Set the Deletion Policy for a State Migration Point
-In System Center Configuration Manager, you configure the state migration point deletion policy by updating the **SMPStoreDeletionDelayTimeInMinutes** and **SMPStoreDeletionCycleTimeInMinutes** embedded properties.
+In Configuration Manager, you configure the state migration point deletion policy by updating the **SMPStoreDeletionDelayTimeInMinutes** and **SMPStoreDeletionCycleTimeInMinutes** embedded properties.
 The deletion policy defines when the state migration point should remove data marked for deletion.

 > [!NOTE]
 >  The Configuration Manager console displays the deletion delay time in days, whereas SMPStoreDeletionDelayTimeInMinutes and SMPStoreDeletionCycleTimeInMinutes are stored in minutes.